Sustainability Focus Areas

 WHY IT’S IMPORTANT: Used equipment and components can be rebuilt, repaired and exchanged multiple times.
 Similarly, rental equipment can be reused repeatedly.
 By participating in the circular economy, we can reduce landfill waste and the energy expended in original manufacturing, while addressing customers’ business needs and sustainability goals and generating revenue for Toromont.

-Read more in detail in our 2022 Sustainability Report (PDF 2.8 MB)
+Read more in detail in our 2024 Sustainability Report (PDF 3.6 MB)

-FOCUS AREA: Health and safety
+FOCUS AREA: Health, safety and wellbeing

 WHY IT’S IMPORTANT: We work in industrial sectors where hazards must be safely managed and we believe that taking a holistic approach to the physical, mental and financial health and wellbeing of our employees and the wellbeing of our communities is a key driver of corporate sustainability.

-of our workforce participated in the Toromont Employee Share Purchase Plan in 2022
+of our workforce participated in the Toromont Employee Share Purchase Plan in 2024

-FOCUS AREA: Building capacity
+FOCUS AREA: Building capacity and capability

 Recruitment